As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Along the same lines as the unopened storage for fuller-bodied zinfandels vs. storage for light-bodied zinfandels, the same rules apply.

-A fuller-bodied zin will last 1-2 weeks while a light-bodied red zin will last 3-5 days.
+Fuller-bodied zin will last 1-2 weeks while light-bodied red zin will last 3-5 days.
 Again, this is not an exact science.
 Because the light-bodied red zin has been opened for longer than 5 days, don’t throw it out until you try it.
 It may still be delicious.

-Be sure to keep your opened zinfandel cool.
-A kitchen fridge is a great option for opened wine.
+Be sure to keep your opened Zinfandel cool.
+A kitchen fridge is a great option for open wine.
 I would never recommend a kitchen fridge for an unopened bottle of wine because it is too cold, too dry, and too susceptible to vibrations for good long-term storage.

 Wine Preservation Openers